Stewart White (journalist): Look East

 In 1984, White moved back to the BBC to become a main presenter for Look East.
 Whilst at Look East, White was involved in two minor controversies relating to swearing live on air.
 In July 2002, when White was interviewing a member of the Cambridgeshire County Council, a feed from one of the show's video editors in the production gantry was accidentally broadcast; the editor was shouting multiple expletives at the time.
 The following month a prerecorded rehearsal of the Look East headlines (which featured White exclaiming "bugger" after making a mistake) was broadcast by mistake.

 As presenter of Look East, White has hosted a number regional events, including the east's coverage of Children in Need, and other charitable evenings.

 His journalism has won him several awards.
 He received a Lifetime Achievement Award from the BBC Nations and Regions Ruby Television Awards in 2006, and has also won a Creative Industries' Media Personality of the Year Award.
 He won the Royal Television Society Television Personality of the Year in 2003 and Television News Presenter of the Year in 2000.
 He was nominated for the Royal Television Society Award for Presenter of the Year in 2007, but lost out to Jeremy Paxman.
 He won the RTS award for Regional Television Presenter of the Year in 2013, and again in 2014.

 On 30 September 2021, White suddenly announced his departure from Look East at the end of the 6:30pm programme, after 37 years with BBC East.

 In a November 2021 interview with Iain Dale for an LBC podcast, White revealed the only other person who knew about his departure in advance was the editor of Look East, and he left the Norwich studios immediately after that night's programme.

 Personal life

 White is married to Jane and has two daughters and a son.
 He lives in Norfolk and is an avid golf player.
-He previously lived in Thelveton in South Norfolk from September 1984 when he was 37, off the main A140.
-He played cricket for Tivetshall.

 White and his wife are vegetarians.
 His wife was the secretary of Brian Clough and they met when in Derby.